Fried Kefir Hand Pies with Savory Filling

-Hearty, appetizing, fragrant pies will conquer any heart!
-If you suddenly want fried pies, go to the store and buy ready-made frozen dough.
-Come home, defrost it, make the filling, fry the pies.
-And you can go a more difficult way – to cook the dough yourself.
+Hearty, appetizing, fragrant hand pies will win over any heart!
+If you get a sudden craving for fried pies, you could just run to the store and buy ready-made frozen dough — bring it home, thaw it, make a filling, and fry up your pies.
+Or you can take the more rewarding route and make the dough yourself.

 Daria ☼Author avatar